 - It can increase your levels of optimism, which will directly impact your health and happiness.

-- Journaling will turn into a friendlier person, helping you experience positive feelings while engaging with other people.
+- Journaling can help turn you into a friendlier person, helping you experience positive feelings while engaging with other people.

 - By keeping a daily journal, your commitment and discipline to follow through with your goals will improve.